ilya-kolchinsky/OpenCEP/README.md

 In order to make use of the statistics, we define an optimizer.
 The following example shows how to initialize the optimizer parameters:
 ```
 # There are different types of optimizers, here we define an optimizer that
-# calls for a new evaluation plan if a particular statistic has changed by a
-# a factor of t.
+# calls for a new evaluation plan if a particular statistic has changed by a factor of t.

 stat_type = StatisticsTypes.ARRIVAL_RATES
 optimizer_params = StatisticChangesAwareOptimizerParameters(t = 0.5, stat_type = stat_type)